 3.1 User Expectation

-3.1.1 Effective use of information, including combining data from multiple societal benefit areas, is considered to be a factor of economic growth.
+3.1.1 Effective use of information, including combining data from multiple societal benefit areas, is a factor of economic growth.
 It is increasingly important that information becomes available in a way that maximizes uptake and business opportunities.

 3.1.2 Users expect to access weather, water and climate information and services through the same mechanisms that they use for other types of information, using familiar interfaces and applications.
 Users will expect more social interaction and mobile delivery.
 They will also expect services that are built on more creative use of information, such as those that derive insight from analysis of “Big Data”.

 3.1.3 Key changes in the world of IT are taking place which require the traditional approach of pushing the information to be amended.
-It is anticipated that WIS 2.0 users will combine mobile, cloud and social technologies to access a much wider range of information sources and to collaborate in new and different ways.
+It is anticipated that WIS 2.0 users will combine mobile, cloud computing and social technologies to access a much wider range of information sources and to collaborate in new and different ways.
 In the current design, NMHS are, in general, pushing pre-defined static set of information to the end user communities.
 In WIS 2.0, this will evolve to a model where end users are pulling selected information into environments and collaboration areas of their choice.

 3.1.4 WMO Members find it increasingly challenging to deliver the services necessary to meet such needs in a rapidly evolving environment.
 These challenges will be a result of increasing volumes and variety of information required.
 WIS has to evolve to provide the foundation to support these services.